Hexagon/blog/src/posts/guide-to-js/2023-08-31_objects-in-javascript.md

 ---
-title: "Objects in JavaScript"
+title: "Working with Objects in JavaScript"
-part: 5
+part: 6
-intro: "After mastering control structures, let's move on to another concept in
+intro: "After mastering control structures and arrays, let's move on to another concept in
 JavaScript: objects.
 Objects help you bundle related data and functions together, making it easier to organize and work with code.
 I will also cover JSON, and how to convert between JavaScript objects and JSON."